stfnbssl/wizzi/packages/wizzi/lib/production/readme.md

 ### The wizzi.production.productionManager
 Manages a production of software artifacts.
 It is instantiated by a wizzi.wizziFactory instance which sets up the production environment (plugins, global context, store system).
 Clients use its 'addJobRequest' and 'addArtifactRequest' methods to add artifact requests and then use the 'run' and 'persistToFile' methods to execute the generations and save to file the generated artifacts.

-### The wizzi.production.wfjobLoader
+### The wizzi.production.wzjob.wzjobLoader
-Async loads a 'wfjob' wizzi model and accumulates wfjobArtifactModel elements.
-If the model contains 'wfjob' requests also check that they have not already been processed and add them to pendingWfjobRequests.
-If the model contains wfjobArtifactModel elements check that they have not already been added and add them to the artifactInfoConfigs collection.
+Async loads a `wzjob` wizzi model and accumulates wfjobArtifactModel elements.
+If the model contains `wzjob` requests also check that they have not already been processed and add them to pendingWzjobRequests.
+If the model contains wfjobArtifactModel elements check that they have not already been added and add them to the productionStepConfigs collection.

 ### The wizzi.production.runner
-Executes the generations described by a wizzi.artifact.artifactInfo instance.
-It is instantiated by the wizzi.production.productionManager, selects the artifact type, and asynchronously run the generations using the wizzi.artifact.asyncArtifactGenerator.
+Executes the productions described by a `wizzi/production/ProductionStep` instance.
+It is instantiated by the `wizzi/production/ProductionManager`, selects the production step type, and asynchronously run the production using the proper executor.

-The generated artifacts are added to the 'genContexts' collection of the wizzi.artifact.artifactInfo instance.
+The generated artifacts are added to the 'genContexts' collection of the wizzi.artifact.productionStep instance.

 ### The wizzi.production.persister
-Executes the write to file of the generated artifacts added to the 'genContexts' collection of a wizzi.artifact.artifactInfo instance.
+Executes the write to file of the generated artifacts added to the 'genContexts' collection of a wizzi.artifact.productionStep instance.
 It is instantiated by the wizzi.production.productionManager, and asynchronously executes the writes using the wizzi.production.asyncArtifactFilePersister.

 ### The global context
 The default value in options.js is empty ( = {} )